-A family reunion is the perfect time to get reacquainted with family members you haven't seen in a while, to celebrate a year of changes and accomplishments and to remember family members who have passed on.
+A family reunion is the perfect time to get reacquainted with family members you haven't seen in a while, to celebrate a year of changes and accomplishments, and to remember family members who have passed on.
 A little bit of planning before the reunion can make the experience enjoyable and relatively stress-free for everyone.

-Another way to encourage family members to become reacquainted is to have older family members share their memories of their childhood, deceased members of the family and even memories of each other.
+Another way to encourage family members to become reacquainted is to have older family members share their memories of their childhood, deceased members of the family and memories of each other.
 Have someone record and type the stories.
 This can become one of the highlights of the reunion and a way to preserve family history.